PHP Conference · Trends & Gen AI

 ▸ Level 1 · Personal productivity

-Example: Two engineers, same task.
-One gets clean code, one gets garbage.
-They prompt differently.
-Know-how trapped in each head.
+Same task, two engineers: one gets clean code, one gets garbage.
+The know-how is trapped in each head.

 The quality of your answer depends on the quality of your question.